anotheruser1458/grapheneExperiment/README.md

 # Graphene Experiment
-These scripts are used to automate the data capture of the following instruments:
+These scripts are used to synchronize and automate the data capture of the following instruments:

 |NI cDAQ-9185 (Thermal Couple)|BK Precision 9803 Power Supply|HOBO Plug Load Data Logger|
 |-----------------------------|------------------------------|--------------------------|